Hertfordshire: Natural resources and environment

-Much of the west - and much more in the east - have richly diverse countryside.
+Outside built-up areas in the west, and moreso in the east, there is diverse countryside.
 These range from beech woods of the Chilterns, clayland buffer zone countryside of Braughing and the Hadhams across to ancient hornbeam coppices west of the upper Lea valley.
 The county has sweeping panoramas of chalklands near Royston, Baldock, Hexton and Tring.

 Large parts of the county are used for agriculture.

 Some quarrying of sand and gravel occurs around St Albans.
 In the past, clay has supplied local brick-making and still does in Bovingdon, just south-west of Hemel Hempstead.
 The chalk that is the bedrock of much of the county provides an aquifer that feeds streams and is also exploited to provide water supplies for much of the county and beyond.
 Chalk has also been used as a building material and, once fired, the resultant lime was spread on agricultural land to improve fertility.
 The mining of chalk since the early 18th century has left unrecorded underground galleries that occasionally collapse unexpectedly and endanger buildings.

 Fresh water is supplied to London from Ware, using the New River built by Hugh Myddleton and opened in 1613.
 Local rivers, although small, supported developing industries such as paper production at Nash Mills.

 Hertfordshire affords habitat for a variety of flora and fauna.
 A bird once common in the shire is the hooded crow, the old name of which is the eponymous name of the regional newspaper, the Royston Crow published in Royston.
 A product, now largely defunct, was watercress, based in Hemel Hempstead and Berkhamsted supported by reliable, clean chalk rivers.